Back to the tools list

 Life Design

 Ikigai (pronounced “ee-key-guy”) is a Japanese concept that translates to “a reason for being” or “a reason to get up in the morning”.
-At its core, ikigai represents the sweet spot where your passions, talents, what the world needs, and what you can be paid for intersect.
+At its core, Ikigai represents the sweet spot where your passions, talents, what the world needs, and what you can be paid for intersect.
 Think of it as a compass that helps you navigate toward a life of purpose and fulfillment rather than simply drifting through your days.

 Ikigai is often visualized as a Venn diagram with four overlapping circles, each representing a crucial dimension of a purposeful life: